Lodelian/lodelix/README.md

 - as a Named Pipe (Windows).
 Default path is `\\.\pipe\lodelix`
 - on a selected port (Suitable for both).
 The default port is 9898

+To specify the path or non-default port, use `--control` flag.

 ### gRPC

+Use `--grpc` flag.
 Can be run on a selected port.
 The default port is 50051.